jackmaden/philosophybreak/src/pages/articles/mengzi-xunzi-on-human-nature-are-we-good-or-evil/index.md

 So, while they disagree on our initial, innate human nature, Mengzi and Xunzi can be partially reconciled in their agreement that it is the cultivation of character, not its starting place, that matters most.

-To answer the question of _how_ we can then actually go about cultivating ourselves, Mengzi and Xunzi’s Confucianism takes over: while they place emphasis differently, they broadly agree that we develop ourselves morally by practicing filial piety, committing to study, [mastering ritual behaviors](/articles/confucius-rituals-grind-our-characters-like-pieces-of-jade/), and engaging respectfully and compassionately with one another to form a virtuous, harmonious society.
+To answer the question of _how_ we can then actually go about cultivating ourselves, Mengzi and Xunzi’s Confucianism takes over: while they place emphasis differently, they broadly agree that we develop ourselves morally by practicing filial piety, committing to study, [mastering Confucian ritual behaviors](/articles/confucius-rituals-grind-our-characters-like-pieces-of-jade/), and engaging respectfully and compassionately with one another to form a virtuous, harmonious society.

 ## Xunzi’s influence on Legalism